Table of Contents

-If a course is full, a perspective student may add himself or herself to an available waitlist that is not at its capacity limit.
+If a course is full, a prospective student may add himself or herself to an available waitlist that is not at its capacity limit.
 To do so, choose the course where the waitlist is displayed as an option and complete the checkout process.
-There is no fee for a place in the waitlist.
-Your place in the waitlist is prioritized in the order requests are received.
-When/If spot in the course becomes available, you will be automatically notified via e-mail and given 24 hours to complete the registration process.
+There is no fee for a place on the waitlist.
+Your place on the waitlist is prioritized in the order requests are received.
+When/If a spot in the course becomes available, you will be automatically notified via e-mail and given 24 hours to complete the registration process.
 Please note that instructors do not have the ability to make course registration decisions, please do not contact instructors directly regarding the wait list policy.

 Tuition and Payment

 The amount of tuition due is listed with each course description and varies depending upon the course length, format, and enrollment size.
 There are courses that may require additional course materials, such as required texts which can be purchased online or at a local bookstore.

 Tuition may be paid by credit card, check, cashier’s check, money order, or wire payment.
 If your check is returned for any reason, we will charge a $25 service fee.

 Columbia College Chicago Online accepts the following credit cards:

 If you would like to make an international payment, please contact your advisor at firstname.lastname@example.org or 312-369-5646 (JOIN) for detailed procedures to make a payment through Flywire at columonline.flywire.com.